Shayak Dost: Loan to Abu Muslim

-On 20 December 2023, Dost was approached by Afghanistan Champions League club Abu Muslim FC to sign a one-season deal.
+On 20 December 2023, Dost was approached by Afghanistan Champions League club Abu Muslim to sign a one-season deal.
 On 28 December, he finalised his move to the club.

 He returned to WAPDA in May 2024 following the resumption of the 2023–24 PFF National Challenge Cup.
 He was subsequently awarded as top scorer of the competition.

 Loan to Adalat Farah

-On 26 December 2024, Ghazi along with fellow national teammates Haseeb Khan and Alamgir Ghazi joined Afghanistan Champions League club Adalat Farah in the middle of the season on a loan deal.
+On 26 December 2024, Dost along with fellow national teammates Haseeb Khan and Alamgir Ghazi joined Afghanistan Champions League club Adalat Farah in the middle of the season on a loan deal.

+Loan to Brothers Union

+In January 2026, Dost joined the Bangladeshi football club Brothers Union for the second round of the Bangladesh Football League.
+Dost made his debut for the club on March 6, scoring against Bangladesh Police in the 73rd minute.

+Loan to City Club

+In July 2026, Dost joined newly promoted Bangladesh Football League side City Club.

 International career

 Dost represented Pakistan at the youth level in 2020 AFC U-19 Championship qualification.
 He went on to make four appearances in the campaign.

 In August 2022 Dost was called up for a trials with the senior national team.
 In November the same year, he was included in Pakistan's squad for a friendly against Nepal, Pakistan's first fixture in nearly three-and-a-half years because of the Pakistan Football Federation's suspension by FIFA.
 He made his senior international debut as a second-half substitute in the eventual 0–1 away defeat.

+Dost scored his first international goal on 31 March 2026 against Myanmar during the 2027 AFC Asian Cup qualification at the Jinnah Sports Stadium.